bytebase/bytebase.com-old/content/docs/en/get-started/quick-start.md

   employee-test_1  | [Entrypoint] Database initialized
 ```

-Now you have 3 Docker containers running:
+Now you have three Docker containers running:

 - A Bytebase instance
 - A MySQL instance for the Test environment